DarkGrayMatter/sec/README.md

 ## Installing

 1. Download the latest binary distribution.
-2. Unzip/uncompress the application to folder of our choice.
+2. Unzip/uncompress the application to folder of your choice.
 3. Add the bin folder to your path.

 > You can now run the tool by typing `sec` in  the command line.